-Lectures will return to the Digby Hall starting from 1 September 2021.
-Lectures will be at 3 pm and 7 pm.
+Lectures returned to the Digby Hall starting from 1 September 2021.
+Lectures are at 3 pm and 7 pm.

 While we hope that as many as possible will join us in the Digby Hall we recognise that some will be unable to or will prefer not to.
 Accordingly for the next few months the evening lectures will also be transmitted live in parallel on Zoom directly from the Hall.

 We welcome visitors to our lectures, both in the Digby Hall or on Zoom.